bmwcarit/MoCOCrW/README.md

 This library applies versioning similar to what is described at [semver.org](https://semver.org).
 In addition, we are keeping soversion and library version in sync and will create major releases even though it would not be necessary according to Semantic Versioning (e.g. due to break of ABI)

+## Code Format

+We use clang-format, version 10, to properly format MoCOCrW's code-base.
+Kindly use this version when formatting your PRs for contribution.